leonardoviapiana/python-for-datascience-nanodegree/README.md

-# Programming for Data Science with Python - Udacity Nanodegree
+# Programming for Data Science with Python

 ## Introduction